About Gordon Hutchens Pottery

 Denman Lustre – Over many years of experimentation Gordon developed a new technique similar to some raku glazes, which he calls Denman Lustre.

 “My goal was to create a piece that looks as though it could be very ancient and at the same time very contemporary — timeless.”

 After an initial bisque firing of water-tight porcelain, the piece is covered in a glaze that contains about 40% high-metal content clay from Gordon’s own property and fired to 2350F (1300C).
 When cooled, accents are brushed on with a preparation of gold chloride and resin and re-fired to fuse the gold to the surface.
 Different metallic salts are used during this firing to create “interference colours”, a complex surface that bounces light waves in opposite directions simultaneously, creating a velvety iridescence like that used on Art Nouveau blown glass.

 Wood-firing in an Anagama Kiln – Gordon’s Tozan-style Anagama kiln on Denman Island was built more than 20 years ago by Yukio Yamamoto, a master kiln builder, potter and sculptor from Japan.

 The wood-fired kiln that burns up to 1250 degrees C, creates ash that blows around the pottery and adheres to the surface as a glaze and creates interesting colour effects.

 Every year, Gordon invites potters across BC for a week of firing in his Anagama kiln.

 About the Artist

 Gordon Hutchens is a master potter with an honours degree in Fine Arts.

-Denman Island has been his home for more than 30 years and he is a major supporter of arts on the Island, as a mentor, art show and pottery tour coordinator, and host to dozens of BC potters who come to use his Anagama kiln each year.
+Denman Island has been his home for nearly 50 years and he is a major supporter of arts on the Island, as a mentor, art show and pottery tour coordinator, and host to dozens of BC potters who come to use his Anagama kiln each year.